imnemo/crc16/README.md

 `node-crc16` implement the c++ version of this algorithm by table look-up, and also provide a node native addon and a nodejs version wrapper.

-This module has been well unit tested and documented.
+*This module has been well unit tested and documented.*

 ## Versions

-If your version of node.js is lower than `v12`, please use the latest `v1.x.x` of the module, or you should select `v2.x.x`, which introduces `NAPI` to implement native addon gracefully and compatibly.
+If your version of node.js is lower than `v8.x.x`, please use the latest `v1.x.x` of the module, or you should select `v2.x.x`, which introduces `NAPI` to implement native addon gracefully and compatibly.

 ## Usage